matloff/fasteR/README.md

 ```

 So the was a change of +40, then a change of -197 and so on.
 How can we
-code up a vector of the changes?
+code up a vector of all the changes?

 ``` r
 > nile1 <- Nile[-1]